OneUptime/oneuptime/App/FeatureSet/Docs/Content/copilot/deploy-llm-server.md

 - **System Requirements**: You need to have at least 64 GB of RAM, 32 GB GPU (compitable with CUDA & Docker), 8 CPU cores, and 100 GB of disk space.
 You could get away with less resources, but we recommend the above configuration for optimal performance.
 - **GPU is accessible by Docker**: You need to make sure that the GPU is accessible by Docker.
 Please read this [guide](https://docs.docker.com/compose/gpu-support/) for more information.

+### Environment Variables

+You need to set the following environment variables in the `docker-compose.yml` file:

+- `HF_TOKEN`: This is the Hugging Face API token.
+You can get this token by signing up on Hugging Face and creating a new API token.
+- `HF_MODEL_NAME` (optional): This is the model name from Hugging Face.
+You can get this model name from the Hugging Face model hub.
+If you do not set this, we will use `meta-llama/Meta-Llama-3-8B-Instruct` as the default model.

 ### Installation

 To deploy LLM Server, you need to follow the following steps with docker-compose: